ademant/minetest_xpfw/README.txt

 - amount of logins

 For several amounts also a kind of speed is calculated, like walking speed or crafting speed.

+Following chat commands are available:
+/xpfw
+	prints stored values of XPFW in the chat window /xphud
+	toggle the visible statistics in players hud on/off /xpreset
+	set all values to default
+/xpset <variable> <value>
+	need xpfwset privilege
+	Set variable of user to new value

+Usage (roughly):
+xpfw.register_attribute(name,data) to register new attribute <name>

 Authors of source code
 ----------------------